elumixor/racer/README.md

    2. Switches between initial and adjusting line, thus never occupying the third line.
    3. Bounces between lines, e.g.: *bottom, middle, top, middle, bottom, middle, ...*

+Obstacles and cars vary in shape, cars also have different speeds.

 Obstacles will spawn randomly, when the previous obstacle is out of view.
 First obstacle spawn immediately at the game start.